 Onboarding #3: Official integration

-In our previous blog on onboarding we explained how a roadmap can help every new employee find their place in the organization (online and offline).
+In our previous blogs on onboarding we explained how a roadmap can help every new employee find their place in the organization (online and offline).
 In this third onboarding blog, we'll provide you with some practical tips that will help you make your onboarding process official and fully integrate it into your organization.
 Of course we'll also tell you how to use Plek social intranet for this.

 Make it official, transparent and inclusive